 - 1 Exhibitor must pre-register for the event. - 2 Failure to stay within time limits will result in lowering of placing by one grade. - 3 Exhibitors should be prepared with own props.
-If presentation uses a computer program, have a back-up plan in place. - 4 May enter in no more than four classes in public presentations. - If after one minute exhibitor has not begun the speech, they will be disqualified. - 6 Winning presentations may be asked to give their presentation at the McLean County 4-H Show. - 7.
-No live animals are allowed in speeches.
+If presentation uses a computer program, have a back-up plan in place. - 4 May enter in no more than four classes in public presentations. - 5 Participating Youth must be 8 years of age on or before September 1, 2022.
+Participating youth turning 14 years of age on or before September 1, 2022 must enroll as advanced. - Ifafter one minute exhibitor has not begun the speech, they will be disqualified. - Winning presentations may be asked to give their presentation at the McLean County 4-H Show. - 8 Nolive animals are allowed in speeches.